 Filling the paver joints and sweep the surface clean-The paver joints are filled with ASTM No. 8, 89 or 9 stone.
 Depending on the PICP area, spreading and sweeping can be done with shovels and brooms, or larger areas with machines and swept into the paver joints with powered brooms or sweepers.
 Once the joints are full (within 1/4 in. or 6 mm of the paver surface), the surface must be swept clean prior to compaction as loose stones on the surface can mar the pavers when in contact with a plate compactor.
-Figure 29 illustrates various filling and sweeping methods.
+Figure 28 illustrates various filling and sweeping methods.

 Compact the pavers-After the PICP surface is swept clean, it is compacted with a plate compactor.
 A minimum of two passes should be made with the second pass in a perpendicular direction from the first pass.
 The path of the plate compactor should overlap several inches (cm).
-For paving units 3 1/8 to 4 in.
-(80 to 100 mm) thick, the plate compactor should exert a minimum 5,000 lbf (22 kN) at 75 to 90 Hz.
-Figure 30 shows permeable pavers being compacted for a street project using a large plate compactor.
+The plate compactor should exert a minimum 5,000 lbf (22 kN) at 75 to 90 Hz.
+Figure 29 shows permeable pavers being compacted for a street project using a large plate compactor.